 Most of the cool animations in PowerPoint are anchored on the centre of the object you are animating.
 For some animations it doesn’t really matter where the animation is anchored, but for others, in particular the spin animation, the centre point is crucial.
 Spin always turns the object about the centre point, which is great for creating something like a turn wheel or cog.
 But this is less useful if you want to have something swinging, like a pendulum for example.
 However there is a trick you can use to move the centre point of an object.

 What you do is create a large shape centred where you want the new centre point to be, that covers the entire object you want to move the centre point for.
 Next you group your original object with the new shape, creating a new group with a centre point correctly positioned for spinning the original object.

-One word of warning, this can create large areas of transparent objects all over you slides, which can make it difficult selecting anything below it, so you might need to rearrange the order of objects on the slide to make edits to something else.
-Using the selection pane can make this easier.
+One word of warning, this can create large areas of transparent objects all over you slides, which can make it difficult selecting anything below it.
+I have two suggestions to help with editing and arranging your slides.

-You can download my PowerPoint file here and take a look!Leave a comment
+You can download this PowerPoint file and take a look!Leave a comment

 PowerPoint doesn't do 3D, but it would be cool if it could.
 For a long time I’ve really struggled to develop a method creates an illusion of three dimensions (and looks good) with just the tools PowerPoint provides.
 Here's two ways I've come up with to do it.